 On site PMV – (Preventative Maintenance Visit)

-Under the contract we recommend an annual PMV, this will entail a complete full functional test of your machine and grinder along with replacement parts and adjustments as below; Group heads cleaned, group gaskets and showers replaced, steam tap checked and washer replaced, check and adjust boiler pressure, replace boiler probe assembly, check and adjust boiler and pump pressure, coffee levels and weights from grinder, grind quality.
+Under the contract, we recommend an annual planned coffee machine maintenance visit which is included in the overall preventative maintenance plan.
+This will entail a complete full functional test of your machine and grinder along with replacement parts and adjustments as below; Group heads cleaned, group gaskets and showers replaced, steam tap checked and washer replaced, check and adjust boiler pressure, replace boiler probe assembly, check and adjust boiler and pump pressure, coffee levels and weights from grinder, grind quality.

 Water Filter Change – Calcium Treatment Unit

 A calcium treatment unit will reduce the hardness in the water, thus preventing scale.
-Scale is a coffee machine’s worst enemy and should this be left unchanged scale will build up and could result in a costly de-scale process to remove it.
-Additionally a boiler inspector will not certify a machine as fit for use if there is evidence of a high scale build up.
+Scale is a coffee machine’s worst enemy and should this be left unchanged; scale will build up and may end up resulting in a costly de-scale process to remove it.
+Additionally, a boiler inspector will not certify a machine as fit for use if there is evidence of a high scale build up.